Broadband Internet Committee

 June 2021 Internet Speed Test

-The Broadband Internet Committee will meet on Tuesdays at 5:00 p.m. at the Town Office.
+The Broadband Internet Committee next meets on Thursday, October 28, at 7:00 p.m. at the Town Office.
 The meeting dates may change so please check in often.

 Broadband Internet Committee members are: